 The above represents the best information of the Department and is only included for the convenience of the bidder.
-The applicable provisions of Articles 105.07 and 107.20 of the Standard Specifications for Road and Bridge Construction shall apply.
+The applicable provisions of Articles 105.07, 107.20, 107.38, and 108.02 of the Standard Specifications for Road and Bridge Construction shall apply.

-If any utility adjustment or removal has not been completed when required by the Contractor's operations, the Contractor shall notify the Engineer in writing.
-A request for an extension of time will be considered to the extent the Contractor's operations were affected.
+The estimated utility relocation dates should be part of the progress schedule submitted by the Contractor.
+If any utility adjustments or relocations have not been completed by the above dates specified and when required by the Contractor's operations after these dates, the Contractor should notify the Engineer in writing.
+A request for an extension of time will be considered to the extent the Contractor's critical path schedule is affected.